 - Business strategy, Psychology, Systems Theory, Marketing and Branding Strategy, Product Lifecycle Management

-Strategic designers help identify the types of Craft-oriented designers to bring to the table.
+Once a problem space begins to take shape, strategic designers help identify the types of craft-oriented designers to bring to the table.

 Understanding users at the behavioral level.

 Craftspeople are what we’ve traditionally pictured as “Designers,” and their talent lies deep knowledge of their specific crafts.
 They know the detailed processes of creating for their specific fields and work closely with engineering professionals (industrial designers with mechanical engineers, architects with civil engineers, interaction designers with programmers, etc…).

 - Industrial Design, Architecture, Graphic Design, Visual Design, Interior Design, Textile Design, Interaction Design, Fashion Design

 - Sketches, Wireframes, Scematics, CAD models, Brand Guidelines, Mock-Ups, Style Guides, Color Standards, Logo Designs

 - Color theory, the gestalt principles, art and the work of other designers in their field.